dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

     ==============  ========================  =========================  =========================

-As in the previous section, you can use the :std:doc:`dwave_networkx <oceandocs:docs_dnx/sdk_index>` package for the MIS QUBO.
+As in the previous section, you can use the :ref:`dwave_networkx <index_dnx>` package for the MIS QUBO.
 The code below combines the MIS and penalty QUBOs, weighting the constraint at 1.5 so the penalty for breaking these (hard) constraints is a bit higher than flipping a variable.

 >>> import dwave_networkx as dnx
 >>> import dimod